-Introduction to Logic
+(Formerly known as: Introduction to Logic)

 An introductory general education course focusing on the use of arguments both in their occurrence in ordinary discourse and the academic disciplines within the humanities, social sciences and natural sciences.
 The emphasis will be on basic learning skills: (1) oral communication (speech/listening) and (2) written communication (reading).
 Deductive and inductive reasoning techniques will be critically examined to establish their logical correctness or identify their fallaciousness.
+Recommended for all humanities, social science, business and antural science amjors and those planning to transfer to a four-year college or university.
 Lecture.
 Optional pass/no pass grade.
 Recommended for all humanities, social science, business and natural science majors and those planning to transfer to a four-year college or university.
 Transferable to CSU; UC.